 Features That Attract People The Most

 You'd be surprised what the world of science has figured out when it comes to romance.
-One minute, science is launching Neil Armstrong across the void to walk on the moon.
+One minute, science is launching Neil Armstrong across the void of outer space to walk on the moon.
 The next, it's telling you exactly how to land your fantasy date.
-Contrary to popular belief, love and attraction is less like a romance novel, and a whole lot more like a psychology journal.
+Contrary to popular belief, love and attraction are less like a romance novel and a whole lot more like a psychology journal.
 Here's what science says is working behind the scenes when Cupid's arrow strikes.

 Your lips

 Forget about flaunting your curves for a minute.
 Results from a study at Manchester University found that lips are a woman's most attractive physical attribute.
-When you think about how much ladies like Angelina Jolie and Scarlett Johansson are lusted after, it's tough to argue against it.
+When you think about how much ladies like Angelina Jolie and Scarlett Johansson are lusted after, it's tough to argue against this.
 For extra credit, pink and red lipstick were found to hold a man's attention even longer.
-When in doubt, go red—it's a classic and it works.
+When in doubt, go red — it's a classic and it works.

 Strong eye contact

-Forget that saying about the eyes being the window to the soul, because they're also the door to keeping a lover's attention.
+Forget that saying about the eyes being the window to the soul because they're also the door to keeping a lover's attention.
 Turns out your pupils dilate a little more when you're attracted to someone.
 The kicker?
-People are apparently super attracted to dilated pupils.
-Lesson learned: never miss an opportunity to fixate your eyes at your intended bae.
+People are apparently super attracted to larger pupils.
+Lesson learned: Never miss an opportunity to fixate your eyes on your intended bae.

 Pearly whites